jtaboadab/jtaboadab/README.md

 ¡Estoy emocionado de conectarme contigo!
 Puedes contatar mediante email: jtaboadaberlanga@gmail.com o seguirme en [Instagram](https://www.instagram.com/jtaboadab/).

 ¡Gracias por visitar mi perfil! 😊

+# ¡Hello, I'm José Ángel! 👋

+Welcome to my corner on GitHub!
+I am a passionate student of Electronic Engineering, Robotics, and Mechatronics, specializing in the field of robotics; with a deep love for technology and programming.
+My goal is to improve every day and continue learning in this world.

+## 📚 Education

+- **Electronic Engineering, Robotics, and Mechatronics**
+  - *University of Malaga (School of Industrial Engineering)*, Malaga, Spain (2019 - 2023)

+## 🌐 Languages

+- **Spanish:** Native
+- **English:** First Certificate in English (FCE) / B2
+- **Japanese:** Currently learning (N5)

+## 🔧 Technologies and Tools

+### 💻 Programming Languages:

+- C++ (4 years)
+- Python (1 year)
+- MatLab (4 years)
+- VHDL (1 year)
+- LabView (1 year)
+- RobotStudio (1 year)

+### 🚀 Technologies:

+- ROS2 (2 years)
+- Detectron2 (1 year)

+### 🛠 Tools:

+- Git (Version control)
+- MATLAB Simulink (Modeling and simulation)
+- Arduino (Microcontroller programming)

+## 🌱 Currently Learning

+I am currently exploring computer vision using OpenCV and am always open to learning something new.
+My current focus includes object detection and manipulation.

+## 💼 Projects

+Final Degree Project (TFG) focused on the detection and manipulation of household objects using ROS2 and Detectron2.

+## 📫 How to Contact Me

+I'm excited to connect with you!
+You can contact me via email: jtaboadaberlanga@gmail.com or follow me on [Instagram](https://www.instagram.com/jtaboadab/).

+Thanks for visiting my profile! 😊